kavidhee/essalen-language/book/chapter_1/introduction.md

 ## Typo Example

-This line contains a typo: please recieve the message.
+This line contains a typo: please receive the message.
 (Line 15)

 ## Further Reading